To: Administrative File: [CAG #00066R4]

 AMD involves the destruction of normal macular function.
 In AMD, acellular debris called drusen accumulates within Bruch’s membrane.
 Bruch’s membrane is a tissue layer between the outer edge of the retina and the choroid.
 This key layer keeps the blood vessels of the choroid from leaking fluid into the retina.
 There are two basic types of AMD: dry and wet.
 Dry AMD is the most common form, accounting for 90% of all cases.
 In dry AMD, the accumulation of drusen and the resulting effect on macular function leads to central vision deterioration.
 In wet AMD, breaks in Bruch’s membrane allow vessels from the choroid to grow, leak, and bleed into the subretinal space; this is termed choroidal neovascularization (CNV).
 CNV can cause large distortions of the macula and can progress quickly (over the course of days or weeks), effectively destroying central vision.
 While AMD is the most common condition associated with CNV, other retinal disorders such as pathologic myopia, presumed ocular histoplasmosis syndrome, angloid streaks, and retinal hamartomas can be complicated by CNV formation.
 Wet AMD accounts for 10% of cases of CNV, and poses a higher risk of severe central vision loss.

-In recent years, intravitreal anti-VEGF therapy has become the standard treatment for neovascular AMD.
+In recent years, intravitreal anti-vascular endothelial growth factor (anti-VEGF) therapy has become the standard treatment for neovascular AMD.
 These agents have been shown to cause a reversal of the growth of abnormal blood vessels as well as improvements in vision (Brown, 2009).
 For patients who do not benefit from anti-VEGF treatment, however, OPT with verteporfin remains a treatment alternative.

 OPT with verteporfin for the treatment of CNV involves the intravenous injection of a photosensitive drug, verteporfin.
 A laser, which emits light only at verteporfin’s absorption peak of 689nm, is then directed into the eye.
 It is thought that the excitation of verteporfin generates singlet oxygen and other reactive intermediates that result in temporary closure of leaking blood vessels.
 The laser is non-thermal; thus it does not produce a heat effect on the retina and thus causes no damage to the retinal tissue.
 OPT with verteporfin is neither a cure nor a preventative measure for CNV in AMD; it is meant to slow down progression of the disease.
 Its effect is generally not permanent.
 The closure of leaking blood vessels caused by OPT is often temporary, and these vessels may re-open.
 Additional OPT therapy, therefore, may be needed.